KatieWoe/bbcourts/PAGE_TESTING.md

     * landing page: users can select the 'home' or similar button to go back to the landing page
     * court details page: users can go to one of the favourited courts by clicking the card image in the favourites list
     * search bar: users can access the search bar at the top of the page to use the regular court search functionality

+- **Tests:** We will need a series of tests to verify the functionality of the Favorites page.
+They are:

+    1. **Data Retrieval:**
+       - Verify that the correct list of favorite courts is displayed for the user based on the user_id.
+       - Ensure that all relevant details (court name, location, image) are shown correctly.

+    2. **Unfavorite Functionality:**
+       - Test that users can remove a court from their favorites list and that the change is reflected immediately.

+    3. **Navigation:**
+       - Confirm that links to the landing page and individual court details pages work as expected.

+    4. **Search Functionality:**
+       - Ensure that the search bar functions properly and allows users to search for other courts.